AdobeDocs/document-cloud-learn.en/help/acrobat/advanced-tasks/optimizeseo.md

 ## 4. Prepare for web

-Optimize the experience of interacting with your PDF by preparing it for web viewing and [reducing the PDF file size](https://www.adobe.com/acrobat/online/compress-pdf.html){target="_blank"}.
+Optimize your PDF by preparing it for web viewing and [reducing the PDF file size](https://www.adobe.com/acrobat/online/compress-pdf.html){target="_blank"}.

 +++View details on how to prepare your PDF for the web